 - a) All needle exchange supplies should be stored in a secure area, where possible. - b) Clients will be provided with the number of needles and supplies they need, in order to ensure that they have a new needle and supplies to use for every injection.
-This could be a large number of needles and supplies, but may be impacted by the supplies available.
-If supplies available are limited, aim to provide the client with enough supplies for a weeks' worth of use and encourage them to come back for more. - c) Clients will be provided with the number of stem or bowl kits that they require.
-Clients may need to be reminded that stems can be reused by the same person multiple times until they show signs of wear.
+Large requests for supplies may be impacted by what is available on site.
+If supplies available are limited, aim to provide the client with enough supplies for a weeks' worth of use and encourage them to come back for more.
+Keep in mind that requests for supplies may be greater at the end of a week when clients are planning for the weekend.
+Also, for partners who are more remote, access to supplies may be impacted by travel, resulting in larger requests. - c) Clients will be provided with the number of stem or bowl kits that they require.
+Clients may need to be reminded that stems can be reused by the same person multiple times until they show signs of wear or are shared with another person.
 Clients are encouraged to properly dispose of stem kits in an appropriate container and return to the health unit for disposal.
 Provision of new stem/bowl kits is not contingent upon the return of the used equipment. - d) Staff should encourage clients to return used needles and syringes to an Exchange Works location, but this is not a requirement.
-Clients will be provided with the number of needles they request regardless of the number of used needles returned. - e) Clients will be provided with individual sharps containers for storage and return of used needles, syringes, and glass stems.
-Staff will promote the use of the individual sharps containers by clients for the safety of both community and staff. - f) Clients who do not wish to use sharps containers provided by the program will be instructed on the safe storage, transport, and disposal of used needles/syringes.
+Clients will be provided with the number of needles they request regardless of the number of used needles returned. - e) Clients will be provided with individual sharps containers for storage and return of used needles, syringes, and glass stems whenever possible.
+Staff will promote the use of the individual Sharps containers by clients for the safety of both community and staff. - f) Clients who do not wish to use sharps containers provided by the program will be instructed on the safe storage, transport, and disposal of used needles/syringes.
 Some communities have 24-hour disposal units available.
-Hard-sided containers such as pop or water bottles can also be used. - g) Exchange Works services should be offered by staff who have received orientation and training on the program.
+Hard-sided containers such as pop bottles can also be used. - g) Exchange Works services should be offered by staff who have received orientation and training on the program.
 This orientation and training can be conducted by Harm Reduction staff or previously oriented staff. - h) Community partners will determine which staff will conduct the Needle Exchange services at their centers.